prysmaticlabs/prysm/README.md

 This will connect you to your running beacon node and listen for shard/slot assignments!
 The beacon node will update you at every cycle transition and shuffle your validator into different shards and slots in order to vote on or propose beacon blocks.

+if you want to run multiple validator clients, each one needs to have its own data directory where it will persist information, so create a new one each time and pass it into the validator command with the flag `--datadir /path/to/datadir`.

 ## Running Via Docker